dojoengine/book/docs/pages/toolchain/katana/interact.md

-# Interact with Katana: Deploy a simple Cairo smart contract using Katana
+# Interact with Katana.
+Deploy a simple Cairo smart contract using Katana

 Welcome to this tutorial where we'll guide you through deploying a raw cairo smart using katana as a local devnet.
 In order to accomplish this we have to install the following tools.